Haidider/Water-Snake-Gun-game/README.md

 # Water-Snake-Gun-game
-A simple water snake bottle game instructions are in game how to play ot
+A simple water snake bottle game instructions are in game how to play it